Diversity and Work Environment Initiatives That Make Casio a Great Place to Work

 The Casio Group Code of Conduct states that “we will respect all fundamental human rights, and will not engage in any form of discrimination.”
 Casio provides equal employment opportunities to anyone with the desire to work.

-Casio also endorses the Japan Business Federation’s charter of hiring ethics.
-The company strives to avoid early hiring of undergraduate university students to minimize any impact on their studies.
+Casio agrees with Keidanren’s charter of corporate ethics on recruitment and strives to avoid excessive early hiring of undergraduate university students to minimize any impact on their studies.
 It also conducts voluntary explanation meetings at universities around the country, publishes video of company introduction seminars via online media, and participates in selection events for Japanese international students studying overseas.
 In this way, Casio is striving to provide opportunities to many students so as not to disadvantage students based on where they are from or their academic circumstances.

 As it becomes difficult for students to get time to think about work due to a shrinking job hunting period in Japan, Casio is providing workplace-hosted internships aimed at giving students an insight into what “work” is and what a “job” is.